liranzxc/BigDataFinalProject/ReadMe.txt

 The script is connected to spark and executes an "ADD" operation.

-please note need to pip install all packages. pandas kafka-python pymongo findspark pyspark nltk
+please note need to pip install all packages in requirements

 in the python console write
 nltk.download('wordnet')

+run in the folder context
+docker build -t {image-name} . make sure docker-compose for producer/consumer use the same image-name you built with.

 have fun :)

 ** for close docker need to go directory and execute : docker-compose down